claytron5000/myblog/_posts/2020-06-02-remove-react.md

 I don't know anyone on the React team personally, but some of them have a strong presence online.
 I count some of them as my most important Twitter follows, and people I respect for their technical writing, as well as their personal bearing.
 Saying "diminish the influence of React," even as limited my influence is, feels like I'm slapping them in the face.

 ## Real change
 I won't kid myself, this is a pretty small change.
 And it's certainly not a sacrifice, and not a big risk.
-If anything, following through on these steps will make me more employable.
-Police brutality, creeping authoritarianism, these are acute problems that need direct answers now.
-The change I'm proposing is small, and indirect.
-However, it's doable, and it's something I can achieve right now.
+If anything, following through on these steps will make me more employable and more valuable to employer.

+Facebook is easy to vilify (thanks, Zuck), and making Facebook the big bad enemy does nothing to address the systemic racism, sexism, ageism in tech companies and culture.
+But police brutality, creeping authoritarianism: these are acute problems that need direct answers now.
+The change I'm proposing is small, however, it's action and a first step, and we all need to take first steps.

+#BlackLivesMatter
+#RemoveReact